 - Auto Duplex, Wi-Fi, Copy & Scan

-The Epson XP-830 offers 5 color ink system, borderless printing (8x10in), and an auto duplexing document feeder.
+The Epson XP-830 offers 5 color ink system, borderless printing, and an auto duplexing document feeder.
 The XP-830 has direct Wi-Fi, similar to the HP mentioned in this review.
 Easily print from a smartphone or tablet directly to the XP-830.
 The Creative Print is Epson’s app for printing.

 The XP-830 has separate ink cartridges for each color.
 Separate cartridges for each color is the most cost effective.
 This is minor but worth noting, the Epson cartridges seemed a few dollars more than the Canon or HP with similar yields.
-A person should weigh the extra features like faxing and auto duplexing document feeder with the few tenths of a penny more per page.
+Considering the extra features such as faxing and auto duplexing document feeder, something as minor as a few tenths of a penny more per page can be easily overlooked.

 Notable features of this printer is the document feeder and the CD tray.
 Not many printers in this price range offer a document feeder or faxing.
 The ability to fax makes this a true an all-in-one but we included it in this review due to its great quality photo prints.
 The CD tray is a nice bonus as well.
 Epson includes software for creating and printing on CD’s.